 Of all the injuries you can suffer in a traffic accident, a spinal cord injury is often the most devastating.
 Depending on the circumstances, you might lose the ability to walk or talk.
 You might have to give up your current job and take a different one, or you might not be able to work at all.
 Fortunately, victims can begin to pull their lives together, but it can take a lot of time and cost a considerable amount of money.
-If you suffered a spinal injury in a traffic accident, you should call Stewart J. Guss, Attorney at Law, as soon as possible to consider your legal options.
+If you suffered a spinal injury in a traffic accident, you should call Stewart J. Guss, Injury Accident Lawyers, as soon as possible to consider your legal options.

 A Closer Look at Your Spinal Cord